jonnylee777/Predicting-Baseball-Pitches/README.md

 | Sep 11 | 30 | 2,508 | +75.1% |
 | **30-day total** | **592** | **49,906** | **+59.4%** |

-The model finished ahead of the baseline in 573 of 592 pitcher-games (97%).
+The model finished ahead of the baseline in 573 of 592 pitcher-games and averaged roughly a 60% relative improvement over the baseline.

-### One outing, pitch by pitch
+### One example outing, pitch by pitch:

-Every prediction is made from the game state *before* the pitch is thrown — count, batter, inning, and the pitcher's own sequencing so far — using a model frozen before first pitch.

 **Logan Gilbert** · August 24, 2026 vs Philadelphia Phillies · 58.8% correct on 102 pitches against a 32.4% baseline (**+82%** relative)